-- Comply with all laws and regulations relating to the growing, merchandising, inspection, grading, weighing, storing, handling and transport of grain, including relevant Workplace Health and Safety regulations; - Conduct activities considering the impact on the environment; - Comply with legal requirements for the application and use of chemicals at all stages along the supply chain; - Comply with Australian and importing countries' maximum residue limits (MRLs) and other regulated import requirements; - Implement financial management standards where applicable; - Comply with industry standards, processes and procedures; - Where contractors are used, comply with industry and individual company procedures;

-- Maintain and promote the use of industryaccepted management practices, standards and procedures in the transaction of business; - Promote the Australian grain industry and its grain in support of market access; - Promote the adoption of safe practices at all stages along the supply chain; and - Improve the standards of practice and service in the Australian grain industry.
+- Comply with all laws and regulations relating to the growing, merchandising, inspection, grading, weighing, storing, handling and transport of grain, including relevant Workplace Health and Safety regulations; - Conduct activities considering the impact on the environment; - Conduct activities in a sustainable manner; - Comply with legal requirements for the application and use of chemicals at all stages along the supply chain; - Comply with Australian and importing countries' maximum residue limits (MRLs) and other regulated import requirements such as food safety parameters and biosecurity; - Implement financial management standards where applicable; - Comply with industry standards, processes and procedures; - Conduct activities and manage data and all transactions as required in a secure manner; - Where contractors are used, comply with industry and individual company procedures; - Maintain and promote the use of industry-accepted management practices, standards and procedures in the transaction of business; - Promote the Australian grain industry and its grain in support of market access; - Promote the adoption of safe practices at all stages along the supply chain; and - Improve the standards of practice and service in the Australian grain industry.

-1.4 Supporting Codes and Technical Guideline Documents
+.4 Supporting Codes and Technical Guideline Documents

-The Code is supported and enhanced by ancillary Codes of Practice (Grain Transport Code) and Technical Guideline Documents (both existing and under development).
+The Code is supported and enhanced by ancillary Codes of Practice (Grain Transport Code), Technical Guideline Documents (both existing and under development) and other documents including GTA Fact Sheets.
 The purpose of these supporting Codes and Technical Guideline Documents (see Appendix 2) is to: